BARRANTI LEATHER Co.

 Skeeter passed away far too young, just shy of his 60th birthday.
 Though there are many stories untold, he left us the many articles he wrote, and his son Bart Skelton, who has followed in his footsteps choosing a career in Law Enforcement and as a gunwriter.
 Bart's column, which appears monthly in Shooting Times magazine, and his book 'Down on the Border: A Western Lawman's Journal' are well worth reading.

 floral carved Lawrence gunleather

-Barranti No.1 Shuck.
+riding in a Barranti No.1 Shuck.
 Photo courtesy of Bart Skelton

 This custom No.5 holster is holding Bart Skelton's tribute to his father.

 This custom sixgun is one of 7 special 44s built by Bob Baer and